mosaic-rs/MOSAIC/README.md

 Motor-Oral Speech Analysis & Integrated Computation (MOSAIC) is a mathematical system which tracks mouth and jaw movement and correlates those measurements to a [parselmouth/praat](https://parselmouth.readthedocs.io/en/stable/#) analysis.
 MOSAIC has three measurement "units": core measurements, complex measurements, and praat based measurements.

+## UPDATE:
+For the one or two people who may be watching this project, you may notice the absence of code.
+All Python code which contributed to the backend of this project is being re-written in Rust.
+This is done because A) it gives me an oppurtunity to re-write this project cleaner, and B) I am re-programming MOSAIC with the idea of using "drivers" so researchers can use different types of data sets from different machines/software.

+I am still learning Rust so this development will take some time.

 ## Core measurements
 Core measurements serve as the backbone for the higher-level measurements used in facial tracking.
 It follows a simple pipiline.
 ```mermaid